hartonor2405/HartonoRachmat-Moduit/README.md

 This Repository is For Technical Skill Interview at Moduit

-To Open This Project using .NET 6 and can be open using visual studio 2022
+This Project using .NET 6 and can be open using visual studio 2022

 For Question Number One Use Route : Screening/QuestionOne